django-hurricane/django-hurricane/website/basic-app.md

 This way we make sure, that this check is only registered after the application is ready, as check requires connection to the model.

-If you will now go to **spacecrafts.127.0.0.1.nip.io/alive**, you will see the message "Our check actully works!" in the logs.
+If you will now go to [**spacecrafts.127.0.0.1.nip.io:8080/alive**](http://spacecrafts.127.0.0.1.nip.io:8080/alive), you will see the message "Our check has been called :]" in the logs.
 It means, that our check will be invoked every time the alive-probe is requested.
 This way you can write custom checks with your own logic in them.

+### Local Kubernetes development: code hot-reloading, debugging and more

+In order to comfortably further develop the spacecrafts app in the local cluster, we should absolutely have hot-reloading of the source code.

+[comment]: <> (TODO: We can achieve this by using the local path mapping of k3d.)

+A comfortable way with more capabilities for debugging is [<ins>**Gefyra**</ins>](https://gefyra.dev/).

+If you want maximum convenience for your developers and a supported team oriented workflow, we recommend you check out [<ins>**Unikube**</ins>](https://unikube.io/).